roxanneminerals/roxanneminerals.github.io/cv.md

 Work with current Humphrey students as a mentor by attending mentor and student events, meeting individually with students, and providing resources and connections.

 *Member, Data Analysts for Social Good    Feb.
-2016 - Present*
+2016 - Feb.
+2018*

 Global community of social sector data professionals